-The aim of the program was and is to help local teenagers and their families, by supporting their education and encouraging them to use the skills they learn to help their whole community, Students are encouraged to get involved with community organizations and community projects.
-We believe that education is a right that helps all Guatemalans and that it is also a path which must be followed in order to meet basic needs and support sustainable development.
+The Mountain School’s Spanish instruction program helps local teenagers by supporting their education and encouraging them to use the skills they learn to help their whole community, Students are encouraged to get involved with community organizations and community projects.
+We believe that education is a right that helps all Guatemalans and that it is also a path that must be followed in order to meet basic needs and support sustainable development.